RNead505/success-nextjs/BUILD_GUIDE.md

 ---

 **Questions?** Read the codebase comments, check the commit history, or reach out to the community.
-You've got this!
+You've got t